 LTV stands for loan-to-value and refers to the percentage of money you’re borrowing compared to the property value.
 For instance, if you have a 90% LTV ratio it means you’ve paid a 10% deposit and your interest will be worked out based on the other 90%.

-We understand that not every borrower is capable of saving up large deposits.
+We understand that not everyone is capable of saving up large deposits, particularly if you’re looking to buy your first home.
 Having said this, we’d recommend offering something a little greater than the minimum, even if it is only by a few hundred pounds.
+Some tips include budgeting, cutting back on certain luxuries

 Getting approved for a mortgage when you’re self-employed can appear tricky at first.
 Like any mortgage applicant you’ll need to provide full evidence of your earnings to demonstrate that you take home a reliable and steady income.